pscally1005/pscally1005.github.io/_posts/draft/2025-10-04-aquafaba-ice-cream.markdown

 - Transfer your ice cream to a container, and store in the freezer

 - This ice cream can be eaten directly out of the freezer.
 It doesn't need to sit out before scooping, but it will melt quickly.
-Its texture is a cross between soft serve and a chocolate Italian ice
+Its texture is similar to a chocolate Italian ice
 ---